-Why You Need to Know About Post-Meal Glucose Levels
+Why You Need to Know About Postprandial Glucose

-People diagnosed with diabetes know that checking their fasting blood glucose (glucose levels after 8 hours of not eating) is important to keeping their diabetes in check.
-However, just once-daily blood tests are not sufficient.
-To provide full information on your day-long glucose highs and lows, post-meal sugar tests are essential too.
-Post-meal glucose checks now make up the second half of the full glucose-monitoring equation.
+Anyone diagnosed with diabetes knows that checking their fasting blood glucose (glucose levels after 8 hours of not eating) is integral to understanding their optimum blood glucose range and keeping their diabetes in check.
+However, once-daily glucose checks are no longer sufficient for providing full information on your day-long glucose highs and lows.
+Postprandial glucose checks now make up the second half of the full glucose monitoring picture.
 Here’s what you need to know about postprandial glucose:

-Post-meal glucose, or PMG, defines blood sugar levels after a meal.
-Glucose levels start increasing 10-15 minutes following a meal.
-They peak 1-2 hours after that.
-In non-diabetic individuals, this blood sugar spike usually settles to pre-meal levels (under 140 mg/dL) within 2-3 hours due to efficient insulin action.
+Postprandial Glucose, or PPG, defines blood sugar levels after a meal.
+Glucose levels start increasing 10-15 minutes after a meal and peak 1-2 hours after that.
+In non-diabetic individuals, this blood sugar spike usually settles to premeal levels (under 140 mg/dL) within 2-3 hours due to efficient insulin action.

 However, the absence or underproduction of insulin in someone with type 1 or type 2 diabetes means that blood sugar remains elevated well above the American Diabetes Association (ADA) recommended 180 mg/dL.
 These unprecedented spikes, if left unnoticed for long, result in numerous diabetes complication over the years.